 Law was a child of the music business.
 His dad, Don Law Sr., was a famous producer at Columbia Records in Nashville.
 The senior Law worked with Johnny Cash, Carl Perkins, and Ray Price, though perhaps most notably, he made a field recording of a performance by bluesman Robert Johnson in a San Antonio hotel room in 1936.
 But the younger Law wanted to be a regional promoter instead of a producer because the latter meant spending too much time away from home, which Law did not want to do when he eventually married and had two children of his own.

 Law’s rise parallels the regional promoter heyday of the likes of San Francisco-based Bill Graham.
 But Law, unlike Graham, preferred to shun the spotlight.
 He has managed several acts through the years, including Pousette-Dart, Reeve Little and Livingston Taylor, but he is a concert promoter above all.
 And a savvy one.
 He sold the Don Law Company to SFX Entertainment (now Live Nation) for $80 million in 1998, but has since bought back some properties and acquired new ones.
 He and his partners now own the Paradise, Brighton Music Hall, the Opera House and have a 50 percent stake in Boston’s House of Blues, sharing it with Live Nation.
 He also has the operating contract for the Orpheum Theatre.
-“He’s a gentlemen in a jungle,” as former Aerosmith manager Tim Collins once said of him.
+“He’s a gentleman in a jungle,” as former Aerosmith manager Tim Collins once said of him.

 (by Steve Morse)